ArmanKhanTech/Portfolio/README.md

    \
     d.
 Add expriences & testimonals sections in `About.jsx` if you want
    \
     e.
-Kindly make sure to modify all the import statements whenever making in changes in `src\constanst\index.js`
+Kindly make sure to modify all the respective import statements whenever making in changes in `src\constanst\index.js`

 5. Also, update the title & description in `index.html`